SAP/spartacus-docs/_pages/fsa/features/claims-integration.md

 ## General information step

 On the third step of the Incident Report - General Information, several new questions have been added, in the form of the radio buttons.
-The answers that the customer provides in this form are also sent to the CPI, and further to the FS-CM to be processed.
+The answers that the customer provides in this form are also sent to the SAP Cloud Integration, and further to the FS-CM to be processed.
 In the last question, if the user selects ‘Yes’, an additional query has been added in a form of a dropdown.

 ![files selected for upload]({{ site.baseurl }}/assets/images/fsa/general_information.png)